progressivis/progressivis/doc/custom_modules.md

 At a high level, `Module.run_step` performs the following operations:
 1. **Input Slot Management** See which input slots have changed and decide how much work it can do given its quantum; this work can become **chunks** of data to process, **number iterations** to perform, or both.
 2. **Partial Computation** Run the internal computation.
-3. **Prepare the Output** Fill the output slots with the approximate or partial results.
+3. **Preparing the Output** Fill the output slots with the approximate or partial results.
 4. **Update State and Speed** Return information on its new state and the actual work that has been performed.

 When a module has finished its computation, it becomes **terminated**.